andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 ## Counter Cache Maintenance for Frequently Updated Counters
 Rails supports counter_cache columns ([Blog post](https://blog.appsignal.com/2018/06/19/activerecords-counter-cache.html)) as a running counter, kept updated at write time.

-Updating their values means row row churn in Postgres, as updates even for a single column create a new immutable row version behind the scenes, leaving behind a former row version, so it's smart to think about which tables will get churned this way and the follow-on impact (the need for Vacuum).
+Updating their values means row churn in Postgres, as updates even for a single column create a new immutable row version behind the scenes, leaving behind a former row version, so it's smart to think about which tables will get churned this way and the follow-on impact (the need for Vacuum).

 The updates could also cause contention for that row being updated by another process.